Home > Blog > SJVC’s Fresno campus to offer in-demand Occupational Therapy Assistant program

 SJVC anticipates being in a position to accept applications for the new Occupational Therapy Assistant program from mid-August until November 15, 2019.
 Those candidates who meet eligibility requirements and successfully enroll in the program will be part of the inaugural class that begins in January 2020.
 Graduates of this program will earn an Associate of Science degree.
 View or download the Occupational Therapy Assistant program application and admissions process packet.

 Over the last two years, San Joaquin Valley College has focused on applying and meeting requirements for Occupational Therapy Assistant program approval.
 The Occupational Therapy Assistant program is in progress of seeking accreditation through the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD, 20814-3449.
 ACOTE’s telephone number, C/O AOTA, is (301) 652-6611, and its web address is www.acoteonline.org.
-SJVC will not enroll students into the OTA program until we have received candidacy status from ACOTE, which grants the college approval to admit its first cohort of students.
+At its meeting on July 26-28, 2019, ACOTE considered the Candidacy Application from the Occupational Therapy Assistant Program at San Joaquin Valley College-Fresno Campus, Fresno, California, and voted to GRANT CANDIDACY STATUS.
+As a result of this action, the institution may admit students into the Occupational Therapy Assistant Program according to the approved timeline (January 2020) and may proceed to the Preaccreditation Review step of the accreditation process.

 Posted in News and Events